 7.1.1 Foundations of Automated Verification: Semantics, Decidability and Complexity

-Participants: Véronique Cortier, Steve Kremer, Raphaëlle Crubillé, Christophe Ringeissen.
+Participants: Vincent Cheval, Véronique Cortier, Steve Kremer, Itsaka Rakotonirina, Christophe Ringeissen.

 Security properties of cryptographic protocols are typically expressed as reachability or equivalence properties.
 Secrecy and authentication are examples of reachability properties while privacy properties such as untraceability, vote secrecy, or anonymity are generally expressed as behavioral equivalence in a process algebra that models security protocols.

-Cortier, Delaune and Sundararajan 9 identify a new decidable class of security protocols, both for reachability and equivalence properties.
+In 12, Chrétien, Cortier, Dallon and Delaune show that it is possible to significantly reduce the search space for attacks for both reachability as well as equivalence properties.
+Specifically, they show that if there is an attack then there is one that is well-typed.
+The result holds for a large class of typing systems, a family of equational theories that encompasses all standard primitives, and a large class of deterministic security protocols.
+For many standard protocols, they deduce that it is sufficient to look for attacks that follow the format of the messages expected in an honest execution, therefore considerably reducing the search space.
+Building on this small attack property, Cortier, Delaune and Sundararajan 13, identify a new decidable class of security protocols, both for reachability and equivalence properties.
 The result holds for an unbounded number of sessions and for protocols with nonces.
 It covers all standard cryptographic primitives.
 The class sets up three main assumptions. (i) Protocols need to be without else branch and “simple”, meaning that an attacker can precisely identify from which participant and which session a message originates from. (ii) Protocols should be type-compliant which is intuitively guaranteed as soon as two encrypted messages of the protocol cannot be confused. (iii) Finally, the dependency graph of the protocol must be acyclic.
 The dependency graph is a new notion that characterises how actions depend on each other.
-Revisiting this approach, Cortier, Dallon, and Delaune 17 show that it is possible to significantly bound the number of sessions for a similar class of protocols, for both reachability and equivalence properties.
-Experiments show that on most basic protocols of the literature, the proposed algorithm computes a small number of sessions (a dozen).
-As a consequence, tools for a bounded number of sessions like DeepSec can then be used to conclude that a protocol is secure for an unbounded number of sessions.

 The TAMARIN prover is a state-of-the-art verification tool for cryptographic protocols in the symbolic model developed jointly by CISPA, ETH Zurich and the PESTO team.